frfn/react-hooks/Recapped&Completed.md

 takeaways:

+-   `Custom Hooks`

+    -   could not understand what he was explaining, I had a better time looking at the code and seeing how it works!

+    -   sometimes seeing is better than an explanation

+    -   look at React - Hooks | custom | advanced ...

+        -   it shows the custom hook there!
+Just a reducer, etc.

 -   `React-Hooks.md` is written nicely, explains the module succinctly.

 We looked at how Search uses the function filteredIngredientsHandler to populate the array